Is the Palestinian educational curriculum engaged in child abuse?

 But praising violence and terror are not the only forms such educational abuse can take.
 Teaching political myths as historic fact is also a violation of a basic educational responsibility.

 The point was noted by veteran Israeli diplomat and negotiator Daniel Taub.
 Taub headed the Israeli side of the Culture of Peace negotiations with the Palestinians in the Annapolis peace process and was also a member of the Anti-Incitement Committee set up under the Wye River Memorandum.
-As such he has followed the issue of Palestinian text books and educational curricula closely for many years.
+This trilateral committee, comprising Israeli, Palestinian and American representatives, was the first attempt to address the issue of incitement in the framework of the Israeli-Palestinian peace negotiations and address incitement in the political, legal, media and educational fields.
+As Israel’s representative on the Committee Taub he has followed the issue of Palestinian text books and educational curricula closely for many years.

 “A recurrent theme, and a tragic one”, says Taub, “is the willingness of Palestinian educators to sacrifice their children’s education for a political agenda.
 When you knowingly rewrite historical facts, educationally that’s a betrayal of your children.”